 Described as “top notch quality” by one leading retailer, Specialised Covers supplies its products with extendable poles to make fitting easy – you use these to literally push the cover over your vehicle.

-The multi-layered fabric is waterproof (as opposed to water resistant, which will ultimately let in water) and breathable – that’s thanks to a directional membrane that allows any condensation to evaporate.
+The multi-layered fabric is waterproof (as opposed to water-resistant) and breathable – that’s thanks to a directional membrane that allows any condensation to evaporate.